DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Resolvers accepting queries from any client MUST accept any client public key.
 In particular, an anonymous client can generate a new key pair for every session, or even for every query.
 This mitigates the ability for a resolver to group queries by client public keys and discover the set of IP addresses a user might have been operating.

-Resolvers MUST rotate the short-term key pair every 24 hours at most, and MUST throw away the previous secret key.
-After a key rotation, a resolver MUST still accept all the previous keys that haven't expired.
+Resolvers MUST rotate each short-term key pair every 24 hours at most.
+After a key rotation, a resolver MUST continue accepting queries for every unexpired certificate it still serves, which requires retaining the corresponding resolver secret keys.
+Once all certificates for an old resolver key have expired or been withdrawn, the resolver MUST discard that old secret key.
+If an old resolver key is believed to be compromised, the resolver MUST withdraw the related certificates and discard the key instead of continuing to accept it.

 Provider public keys MAY be published as DNSSEC-signed `TXT` records {{!RFC1035}}, in the same zone as the provider name.
 For example, a query for the `TXT` type on the name `"2.pubkey.example.com"` may return a signed record containing a hexadecimal-encoded provider public key for the provider name `"2.dnscrypt-cert.example.com"`.